gmail spamemail blockinginbox cleanup

 Immediate Actions (5 minutes):

-1. Block obvious spam senders using Gmail's block feature
+1. Block the obvious spam senders using Gmail's block feature

-2. Report phishing emails to improve Gmail's filters
+2. Report phishing emails to sharpen Gmail's filters

 3. Enable external image blocking in Gmail settings